Kern County Juvenile Hall Sex Abuse Lawsuit

 Is There an Active Class Action Lawsuit Against Kern County Juvenile Hall?

-There is no class action lawsuit yet and we do not expect there will be one.
+There is no class action lawsuit yet, and we do not expect there will be one.
 But survivors have filed individual claims against Kern County for sexual abuse and misconduct at the juvenile hall.
 Many of these sexual abuse lawsuits allege that the Kern County Probation Department failed to protect youth detainees from abuse by staff and other inmates.
-Given the volume of cases, there is growing belief that these lawsuits could lead to a global settlement or class action-style compensation scheme to resolve most or all of these lawsuits.
+Given the volume of cases, there is a growing belief that these child abuse lawsuits could lead to a global settlement or class action-style compensation scheme to resolve most or all of these lawsuits.

 What Is the Settlement Value of a Kern County Juvenile Hall Sex Abuse Lawsuit?